 Rhode Island

-Rhode Island only has reciprocity agreements with Connecticut and Massachusetts.
-Applicants from these states must:
+Rhode Island has reciprocity agreements with Connecticut and Massachusetts (Rhode Island DBR).
+Requirements as of 2026:

 - Have an active license